bigomics/plaid/README.md

 - [Getting Started with PLAID](vignettes/plaid-vignette.Rmd)
 - [Comparing Methods](vignettes/compare-vignette.Rmd)

-PLAID is the main gene sets scoring algorithm in OmicsPlayground, our Bioinformatics platform at BigOmics Analytics.
+PLAID is the main gene set scoring algorithm in OmicsPlayground, our Bioinformatics platform at BigOmics Analytics.
 In OmicsPlayground, you can perform PLAID without coding needs.